davevanveen/davevanveen.github.io/_projects/books.md

 	<tr>
 		<th> <br> <img style="float: left;" src="/assets/img/2205_books/sapiens.jpg" width="100" height="100"> </th>
 		<th> <a href="https://www.goodreads.com/book/show/23692271-sapiens?ac=1&from_search=true&qid=hdkCdO7UAr&rank=1">Sapiens</a> <br> by Yuval Noah Harari </th>
 		<th> Wide-ranging account covering the entire timeline of our species and the formation of human societies.
-The perspetive in this book felt encouraging, as I'm generally very concerned about our current civilization's transition into the digital age. </th>
+The perspetive in this book felt encouraging, as I'm generally concerned about our current civilization's trajectory entering the digital age. </th>
 	</tr>
 </table>